wipfli/maplibre-gl-devanagari-text/README.md

 </script>
 ```

-Note that this plugin only works with MapLibre GL JS up to version v3.6.1.
-A refactor of the plugin loading sequence might have introduced a bug.
+Only works with MapLibre GL JS <= v3.6.1 (smaller than or equal 3.6.1).

 ## Demo